South Dakota Workers' Compensation Laws

 |Some Types of Benefits||

 In South Dakota, employers must have workers' comp insurance, approval for self-insurance, or be subject to civil liability for a much wider range of damages.
 Almost anyone hired to perform services is considered an employee under the state's workers' comp laws, but there are exceptions, including farm laborers and independent contractors.
 Additionally, the injury must be work-related, and medical evidence is often necessary to show that your job caused the injury.
 Furthermore, while injuries are covered regardless of fault, compensation may be denied if the injury was the result of intoxication, illegal drug use, or willful misconduct.

 After an accident, you should seek medical attention and notify your supervisor of the injury (or illness) within three business days.
 You have the initial right to choose your doctor, but you must notify your employer of the selection.
 After being notified of the injury, your employer must send a First Report of Injury to their insurance carrier within seven days.
 If your employer refuses to send the report, you should contact the Division of Labor & Management directly.

 What if My Claim Is Denied or Challenged?

 If there is a dispute between you and your employer or the insurance company, you may request mediation with the Division of Labor and Management.
 If the dispute is not resolved at the mediation or you decide against mediation, you may file a petition for a formal hearing in front of an administrative law judge within two years of your claim denial.
 You may represent yourself during this process, but an attorney can be instrumental in meeting deadlines, gathering evidence, and defending your rights against the insurance company's attorneys.

 It's bad enough that you've been injured on the job, but now you have to slog through the process of pursuing workers' compensation to help pay your bills.
-Learn more about the process and your potential benefits by receiving a free claim evaluation from an experienced attorney familiar with South Dakota's workers' compensation laws.
+Learn more about the process and your potential benefits by reaching out to an experienced injury attorney familiar with South Dakota's workers' compensation laws.